frederic-perez/AmE-dictionary/dictionary.md

 __dishwasher__ _I worked as a dishwasher._
 __dishy__
 __disillusionment__
-__disinfectant__ :open_mouth: _n_ An agent, such as heat, radiation, or a chemical, that destroys, neutralizes, or inhibits the growth of disease-carrying microorganisms: _household disinfectant_.
+__disinfectant__ :pencil2: _n_ An agent, such as heat, radiation, or a chemical, that destroys, neutralizes, or inhibits the growth of disease-carrying microorganisms: _household disinfectant_.
 __disingenuousness__
 __disinterest__
 __dislocate__ _v_ To displace (a body part), especially to displace a bone from its normal position.